Improving bathing waters and protecting from potential flooding in Blackpool South

 Want to see what we're doing?

 We know people are curious about the work on site and we would love to be able to show you our work – but it is just too dangerous.
 However, you can get an insight into our work without us compromising your safety or the safety of our workers.
-Our drop-in centre is located adjacent to our works on Highfield Road and will be open three days a week.
+Our drop-in centre is located adjacent to our works on Highfield Road and will be open two days a week.
 Our staff at the centre can tell you about updates and answer any questions you may have, and we regularly feature latest photographs to show what is happening behind our fencing.
 Call in and see us, we'll be delighted to tell you more.

 Alternatively, you can read more about it in our Backpool South leaflet (PDF 380 KB opens in a new window)